ali-imad/Jrugio/README.md

 ## Features implemented
 - You can move and attack things!
+- There's field of view and fog of war
+- They can track you down and kill you (with A* pathfinding)
 - Every world is procedurally generated
 - You can level up!